Norfolk County, Ontario: Communities

-Norfolk County's main town is Simcoe, which hosts city council and generally serves as the administrative center.
-Port Dover, Delhi and Waterford are the other population centers in Norfolk County.
+Norfolk County's main town is Simcoe, which hosts city council and generally serves as the administrative centre.
+Port Dover, Delhi and Waterford are the other population centres in Norfolk County.
 Langton and Port Rowan are the largest communities in the western side of the county.

 As the population is mainly rural, smaller communities generally predominate along highway intersections.

 Tourism and attractions

 Norfolk County's primary tourist attractions are the ports, towns and villages along Lake Erie, which the municipality promotes as Ontario's Garden.
 These towns include Port Dover, Turkey Point and Long Point.
 Fishing is another key attraction for tourist, as well as birding, hiking, camping and cycling.
 Main festivals include the Norfolk County Fair & Horse Show (October), Waterford Pumpkin Festival (October), the Friday the 13th motorcycle rally at Port Dover, and Simcoe Christmas Panorama (December).
 Agri-tourism is another expanding attraction for tourists coming to Norfolk County, with a few wineries in development and numerous farmgate retailers.
 Wilsonville’s Whistling Gardens, in the northeast Norfolk County, is Ontario’s newest publicly accessible botanical garden and one of the few that are privately run in Canada.
 In 2014, it was named one of Norfolk’s Top 10 Amazing Places on a social mapping tool created by Ontario’s UNESCO Biosphere Reserves.